fomightez/sequencework/plot_expression_across_chromosomes/README.md

                         particular chromosomes or scaffolds you specify
                         immediately following this flag.
 Separate the
                         chromosome or scaffold identifiers by commas, without spaces.
+Example use in a command is `--chrs I,IV,XVI`.
 			Default when this optional flag is not called is to plot that data for all chromosomes or scaffolds.
   -nl, --no_log         add this flag to keep the expression level ratio to be
                         plotted in the common base 10 instead of converting to